 We enjoyed a delicious dinner at the inn and then dessert and drinks on Honey Hill, accompanied by sweeping mountain views and a gorgeous sunset.

-AJ and I went back to Engadine Inn and Cabins late last fall (with Bodie in tow) and spent the weekend in Asheville in one of their pet friendly cabins on the twelve acre property.
+AJ and I went back to Engadine Inn and Cabins late last fall (with Bodie in tow) and spent a long weekend in Asheville in one of their pet friendly cabins on the twelve acre property.

 Our cabin was clean and cozy, we enjoyed breakfast at the inn the two mornings we were there (cabin guests can add on Engadine’s two course breakfast service served every morning at 9am in the inn for $18 or a continental breakfast delivered to your cabin for $15), and were just a short drive away from hikes and the action in downtown Asheville. (it was the perfect mix of relaxation and activity!)

-Engadine Inn and Cabins has six cabins available to rent, and all come with a fully equipped eat in kitchen, linens, heat and air conditioning, a seasonally operated fireplace and free Wi-Fi.
+Engadine Inn and Cabins has six cabins available to rent, and all come with a full kitchen, linens, heat and air conditioning, a seasonally operated fireplace and free Wi-Fi.

 While many of them are double occupancy (which we found to be perfect for a couples getaway!), the Mount Mitchell cabin can sleep up to six (it’s priced for four people and then has a sleeper sofa to accommodate more guests).